ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Introduction

 \section{Introduction}

-The ability to reason and plan is the cornerstone of artificial intelligence.
-With the introduction of large language models, a major focus in the field is on testing their abilities in these two fields, reasoning and planning.
+The ability to reason and plan in large language models (LLMs), is a major focus in the field.
 For reasoning, the majority of work focuses on the mathematical reasoning \cite{cobbe-et-al-arxiv2021} and logical inference \cite{saparov-he-iclr2023}.
-For planning, most work focused on the ability to produce or validate a plan \cite{valmeekam-et-al-neurips2023datasets,stein-et-al-arxiv2024}.
-The downside of focusing on the end-to-end planning is the inability to pinpoint the reason for a black-box planner, such as an LLM-based one, to not be able to produce a solution.
-To tackle this gap, recent work introduced an ACPBench dataset \cite{kokel-et-al-aaai2025}, a benchmark for testing the reasoning abilities about action, change, and planning, separating the planning process into the atomic reasoning tasks performed by planners.
-The dataset featured 7 tasks of various reasoning types about action applicability, progression, reachability, sub-goals, plan justification and validation.
-For each of these tasks, two types of questions were constructed, boolean and multiple choice.
-The initial investigation aimed at devising the questions in the simplest form possible.
+For planning, most work focused on the ability to produce or validate a plan \cite{valmeekam-et-al-neurips2023db,stein-et-al-icaps2026}.
+The downside of focusing on the end-to-end planning datasets is the inability to pinpoint the reason for a black-box planner, such as an LLM-based one, to not be able to produce a solution.

-However, the simplicity meant that the questions included additional information, which planners do not typically have, making the use of such models in planning harder.
-For instance, the applicability task either asks about applicability of a given action in the boolean case or chooses an applicable action among 4 variants.
+To tackle this gap, ACPBench~\cite{kokel-et-al-aaai2025} introduced a benchmark for testing the reasoning abilities about action, change, and planning, separating the planning process into the atomic reasoning tasks performed by planners.
+Tasks in these benchmarks are boolean or have multiple choice.
+However, in real applications planners do not typically have shortlisted options.
+Planners need to generate the actions from significantly larger action space.
+For instance, the applicability task in ACPBench either asks about applicability of a given action in the boolean case or chooses an applicable action among 4 variants.
 Even if we make the assumption that the model can answer such questions with high precision, it is not clear how this capability can be efficiently exploited for the task of generating all applicable actions in a given state.